KristupasKad/KristupasKad/README.md

 - 👋 Hi, I’m @KristupasKad
-- 👀 I’m interested in web development with python
+- 👀 I’m interested in web development with Node.js and Express.js
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Express.js

 <!---
 KristupasKad/KristupasKad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.